 This fascination with Φ isn’t the Theoria Apophasis producer’s only foray into numerological sophistry.
 For example, he often expounds on another interesting arithmetic anomaly called the Fibonacci sequence.

 The mathematician Fibonacci came up with a numerical sequence where we add two whole numbers together and then the next two and so on.
 So, for example, starting at the beginning: 0+1=1, 1+1=2, 1+2=3 and 2+3=5….
-So, ignoring zero, the first five numbers of the Fibonacci Sequence are 1,1,2,3,5… etc. Ken Wheeler views this interesting mathematical quirk as both ancient and mystical.
+Deliberately ignoring zero, Ken Wheeler claims the first five numbers of the Fibonacci Sequence are 1,1,2,3,5… and portrays the pair of ones as both ancient and mystical.

 According to the Angry Photographer, the first two ones correspond to classical Pythagorean notions of principle and attribute.
 The 2 and the 3 represent matter and magnitude, while 5 represents ontos or “being.”